ermaccer/MKUHook/README.md

  A plugin for Mortal Kombat Unchained (PPSSPP).

 # Features:

-## NPC select screen

-You can access all new select screen by pressing square + circle at any time.
-You can select NPC characters there.

-## Puzzle Modifier

-Scales down characters in all game modes similarly to Puzzle Kombat

-## Shujinko's Age Modifier

-Allows to change model of Shujinko in Konquest mode.
+- **NPC Select Screen**
+    - Adds an extra select screen with NPCs that can be accessed by pressing Square at the select screen
+    - Kano & Mokap are also restored from leftover files as extra options
+    - This feature benefits from additional select images which can be downloaded <a href="https://ermaccer.github.io/posts/mkuhook-select-screen-images/">here</a>.
+Note that after installation .ini file needs to be edited for them to appear.
+- **Extra Stages**
+    - Konquest stages are added to the stage select menu, they will also play randon game music
+- **Alternate Color Toggle**
+    - Press **Circle** at select screen to play with alternate colors
+- **Shujinko Age Modifier**
+    - Editing the .ini file allows to change current Konquest player model
+- **Puzzle Modifier**
+    - Editing the .ini file allows to play with puzzle mode scaling in any game mode

 # Installation

 MKUHook requires **ULUS10102** release of the game, it also requires version 1.11.3 or later of PPSSPP emulator.